apache/incubator-gluten/README.md

 </p>
 There are several native libraries we may offload.
 Currently we are working on Clickhouse and Velox as native backend.
 Velox is a C++ database acceleration library which provides reusable, extensible, and high-performance data processing components.
 More details can be found from https://github.com/facebookincubator/velox/.
 We also implemented a basic backend using Arrow Computer Engine which is for reference only.
 Gluten can also be easily extended to any accelerator libraries as backend.

-There are several key component in GLuten:
+There are several key component in Gluten:
 * Query plan conversion which convert Spark's physical plan into substrait plan in each stage.
 * Unified memory management in Spark is used to control the native memory allocation as well
 * Columnar shuffle is used to shuffle columnar data directly.
 The shuffle service still reuse the one in Spark core.
 The exchange operator is reimplemented to support columnar data format
 * For unsupported operators or functions Gluten fallback the operator to Vanilla Spark.
 There are C2R and R2C converter to convert the columnar data and Spark's internal row data.
 Both C2R and R2C are implemented natively as well
 * Metrics are very important to get insight of Spark's execution, identify the issues or bottlenecks.
 Gluten collects the metrics from native library and shows in Spark UI.
 * Shim layer is used to support mutiple releases of Spark.
-Gluten does not and will not support all the Spark releases.
-The plan is to support the latest 2-3 spark stable release only.
+Gluten only plans to support the latest 2-3 spark stable releases, with no plans to add support on older spark releases.
+Current support is on Spark 3.2 and Spark 3.3.

 # Usage

-Gluten is still under actively developping now.
-There isn't released binary yet.
+Gluten is still under active development now.
+There isn't a released binary yet.
 The only way to use Gluten is to build from source.
-Gluten can support Spark3.2 and 3.3 now by shim layer.

 ## Build and Install Gluten with Velox backend